ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 ![](media/windows-linux-encoding-nim-terminal.png)
 </center>

-# Codifica testuale
+# Text Encoding

--   I caratteri del computer vengono codificati tramite numeri; la più usata è la codifica ASCII:
+-   Computer characters are encoded using numbers; the most common encoding is ASCII:

-    -  La lettera `A` è codificata dal numero 65, `B` da 66, `C` da 67, etc.;
+    -   The letter `A` is encoded by the number 65, `B` by 66, `C` by 67, etc.;
-    -  La lettera `a` è codificata dal numero 97, `b` da 98, etc.;
+    -   The letter `a` is encoded by the number 97, `b` by 98, etc.;
-    -  La cifra `0` è codificata dal numero 48, `1` da 49, etc.
+    -   The digit `0` is encoded by the number 48, `1` by 49, etc.

--   Codificare una parola come `Casa` vuol dire rappresentare la parola con la sequenza di valori `67 97 115 97 = 0x43 0x61 0x73 0x61`.
+-   Encoding a word like `Casa` means representing the word with the sequence of values `67 97 115 97 = 0x43 0x61 0x73 0x61`.

--   Questi codici numerici fanno parte dello standard ASCII, che specifica 128 caratteri. ([Qui c'è la tabella completa](https://garbagecollected.org/2017/01/31/four-column-ascii/), spiegata bene).
+-   These numeric codes are part of the ASCII standard, which specifies 128 characters. ([Here is the complete table](https://garbagecollected.org/2017/01/31/four-column-ascii/), well explained).

-# Codifica di testi
+# Encoding of Texts

--   Lo standard ASCII è semplicissimo, eppure sufficiente per codificare testi:
+-   The ASCII standard is very simple, yet sufficient for encoding texts:

     ```text
     Beauty - be not caused - It Is -